virteal/Inox/README.md

 Type checking at compile time is a mode that sustains the passage of time, it is not going to disappear soon.
 On the other end of the spectrum, script languages favor late binding and run time type identification.
 Let's try to unite these opposite preferences.

-Syntax is also a matter of state.
+Syntax is also a matter of taste.
 Iɴᴏx is rather opiniated about that.
 To some reasonnable extend it provide mechanisms to alter the syntax of the language, sometimes radically.
-I thanks Forth for that :)
+Thanks Forth for that.

-It is up to each programmer to apply the style he prefers, life is brief.
+It is up to each programmer to apply the style she prefers, life is brief.
 There is more than one way to do it as they say in the wonderfull world of Perl.
 The principle of least surprise is cautious but girls love bad guys, don't they?

 So, be surprised, be surprising, get inspirational if you can, endorse the Iɴᴏx spirit!